What is the MKL?

 Step 1: Sort the search volume of the keywords so that high-volume keywords appear at the top of the list.

 Step 2: A fast way to eliminate branded search terms is by clicking the "B" button.
-This is a beta feature so you’ll want to ensure that the highlighted keywords are in fact, branded search terms.
+This will auto-select keywords with brand names.
+You can double check that the highlighted keywords are in fact branded search terms, and then click 'Exclude selected keywords from the MKL'.

 Step 3: Review the remaining keywords and manually exclude any additional branded search terms as needed.